lomartins/SafetyDistance/README.md

 ---

-<p align="center"> Unity game project developed that show the distance to vehicle ahead and time to collision.
+<p align="center"> Unity game project developed that shows the distance to the vehicle ahead and time to collision.
     <br>
 </p>
 <!---